 But this story is not about money.
 It is about fear and faith and following the instructions of the master.

-By faith these stewards were to invest in the Kingdom and to grow the Kingdom.
+By faith, these stewards were to invest in the Kingdom and to grow the Kingdom.
 They were to trust and believe in the work that Jesus taught and to carry on His work while He was gone.
-Those that do will be richly rewarded and those that don't will receive severe judgment.
+They will be richly rewarded and those who don't will receive severe judgment.

 Jesus did not ask for more from each steward than each was capable of.
 The amount given to each was based on each steward's ability.
 The first steward could handle 5 Talents, the second could handle 2 Talents and the third steward could handle 1 Talent.
-The first two followed the instructions of Jesus to double the number of Talents they were given.
-The third steward feared and mistrusted the Lord and because he was afraid, he buried the Talent.
+The first two followed the instructions of Jesus to double the number of talents they received.
+The third steward feared and mistrusted the Lord and, because he was afraid, he buried the Talent.
 He did not use even the smallest amount of faith he had been given.

-All that we have or will ever have is given to us from the Lord Jesus Christ.
+All that we have or will ever have is given to us by the Lord Jesus Christ.
 All our earthly belongings belong to God and are on loan from God.

-The two stewards trusted the Lord, followed His instructions and were given increased responsibilities and invited to enter into the joy of their Lord.
+The two stewards trusted the Lord, followed His instructions, and received increased responsibilities, and invited to enter the joy of their Lord.